Multipolar exchange interaction and complex order in insulating lanthanides: Mathematical tools

 \subsubsection{Double tensor}

 Double tensor $\hat{O}_{k_1q_1k_2q_2}$ transforms as the direct product of two irreducible tensor operators $\hat{T}_{k_1q_1}$ and $\hat{T}_{k_2q_2}$ acting on different spaces.

-An example of the double tensor often encountered in this work is the electron creation operator $\hat{a}_{lm\sigma}$ in orbital $lm$ with spin $s\sigma$ ($s = 1/2$), which behaves like the direct product of the tensors of rank $l$ and $s$.
+We encounter double tensor in this work when treating the electron creation operator $\hat{a}_{lm\sigma}$ in orbital $lm$ with spin $s\sigma$ ($s = 1/2$).
+The creation operator behaves like the direct product of the tensors of rank $l$ and $s$.
 The other example is Racah's double tensor operator $\hat{W}^{k_L k_S}_{q_Lq_S}$ of ranks $k_L$ and $k_S$ for the orbital and spin parts, respectively.